Criteria Cognitive Aptitude Test Preparation (CCAT)

 Given the complexity of the various question types, it is important that you practice CCAT tests and get familiar with the different types of questions.
 Remember, they contain numerical, logical, verbal and deductive type questions, among others, and so there are a lot of skills that need refining.

-The good news, we have developed a free CCAT test that you can try here below!
+The good news, we have developed a free CCAT test that you can try.
+Just scroll back up a little!